Ceredigion (View on a map )

 As seen in The Telegraph - 'Family holiday heaven - in a Welsh shipping container' and The Times Travel section for a family-friendly getaway.

-This fantastically located adventure retreat - only two hundred yards from Cwmtydu beach - is the perfect place for an activity-based holiday on the magnificent Welsh coast.
+This fantastically located and award-winning adventure retreat - only two hundred yards from Cwmtydu beach - is the perfect place for an activity-based holiday on the magnificent Welsh coast.
 This extraordinary construction is as cool as a mountain stream and makes a great place to hang out with friends, family, or meet other travellers, as well as an excellent spot to explore this glorious stretch of Ceredigion coastline.Ty Cwch has numerous activity connections, so guests can easily organise a variety of inland or water-based adventures form this communal base.
 Try out coasteering, kayaking, mountain biking, paragliding as well as a whole host of activities.
 Book in advance and plan your own personalised adventure or call the office (01348 830 922) to check for late availability on activity days.

 Make use of the fully equipped kitchen, lounge and laundry room, together with the brilliant central living space complete with its own sail up above.
 What's more, there are games, music, super-fast broadband, plus a range of activity equipment for you to use during your stay.